 6.3.
 The relevant entities of the Parties to cooperate on creation of a regional digital hub in Armenia and Georgia.

 6.4.
-The Parties, while providing international telecommunication and postal services to act in accordance of the ITU and UPU standards.
+The Parties, while providing international telecommunication and postal services to the occupied territories of Georgia Abkhazia (Georgia) and Tskhinvali region/South Ossetia (Georgia) to act in accordance of the ITU and UPU standards.

 6.5.
 The relevant entities of the Parties to cooperate in the fields of innovation and technology and to further explore partnership opportunities, in order to promote entrepreneurship, competitiveness and business innovations in both countries.